FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

   p Welcome to #{title}
 ```

 This is where the user is welcomed by name.
-Here you can display other information on the user object, or other information that should be accessible only by this user.
+Here you can display other information on the user object, or other information that should be accessible only to this user.

 Side note: there is some CSS in this application; the CSS is available in the [GitHub repository](https://github.com/fusionauth/fusionauth-example-node-sso), but won't be reviewed here.